 To produce annual Seattle Marathon events, the quality of which are a credit to our sponsors and the communities we serve.
 We encourage participation by runners, walkers and volunteers of all skill levels.

 WHO WE ARE

-The Seattle Marathon Association (SMA) is a non profit organization governed by a five-member Board of Directors.
+The Seattle Marathon Association (SMA) is a non-profit organization governed by a Board of Directors.
 It is proud of its commitment to providing a quality running event in the Pacific Northwest, providing our sponsors with maximum exposure in association with the event and making a positive social and economic impact on the city of Seattle.
-Using the Visitors and Convention Bureau Statistics, a conservative positive economic impact to the Seattle economy is five million dollars per year.
-With the current growth trend of the Seattle Marathon, the economic impact could double within three years.
+Using the Visitors and Convention Bureau Statistics, a conservative positive economic impact to the Seattle economy is two million dollars per year.

 The Seattle Marathon began modestly in 1970 when a group of friends from the University of Washington decided to hold their own running event.
-38 runners started the first annual event, with 31 of them completing the full 26.2 miles.
-From these modest beginnings the Seattle Marathon Family of Events has risen to become one of the largest and most influential mass-participation runs on the West Coast, being ranked by Runners World Magazine as one of the top 20 marathons in the United States.
-In 1999, a Seattle Kids Marathon was added, which allows children of all ages to run a "full marathon" one mile at a time.
-357 children participated the first year, and the event has grown to 988 in 2015.
-Through the years, Seattle Marathon runners have donated their money to the marathon's designated charities.
+Fewer than 38 runners started the first annual event, with most of them completing the full 26.2 miles.
+From these modest beginnings, the Seattle Marathon Family of Events has risen to become one of the largest and most influential mass-participation runs in the Pacific Northwest, being ranked by RaceRaves as the Runner’s Choice Best Marathon in Washington State.
+In 1999, a Seattle Kids Marathon was added, which allows school-aged children to run a "full marathon" one mile at a time.
+The first year, 357 children participated.
+The event has grown over the years to include as many as 1,200 children.
+Through the years, Seattle Marathon runners have also donated their money to the marathon's designated charities.

 BOARD OF DIRECTORS

 The Seattle Marathon Association Board of Directors are all volunteers who generously give many hours and weekends to make our event the success it is.